 The Necessary Computer Work

 With the food going in the kitchen and the kitchen cleaned up, I’ll sit down and pay the bills.
-This only takes a few minutes and takes a huge load off my shoulders.
+This only takes a few minutes of focused productivity and takes a huge load off my shoulders.
 It’s amazing how important financial fitness is to mental health!

 Since I’m sitting already, now is the time I pull out my planner and look over the week.
 Any appointments, social events, and deadlines are reviewed and planned for appropriately.
 I have a running list of blog topics and networking opportunities going on a page in my planner, and I review those and map out the following week.
 January was all messed up with illnesses, but thankfully we are getting back on track in February and I couldn’t be more excited.
 It’s safe to say I love routine and I thrive on checking off my to-do lists!